squidfunk/mkdocs-material/docs/getting-started.md

     Material for MkDocs only bundles selected plugins in order to keep the size of the official image small.
-If the plugin you want to use is not included, you can add them easily:
+If the plugin you want to use is not included, you can add them easily.

-    === "Material for MkDocs"

 Create a `Dockerfile` and extend the official image:

     ``` Dockerfile title="Dockerfile"
     FROM squidfunk/mkdocs-material
     RUN pip install mkdocs-macros-plugin
     RUN pip install mkdocs-glightbox
-        ```

-    === "Insiders"

-        Clone or fork the Insiders repository, and create a file called `user-requirements.txt` in the root of the repository.
-Then, add the plugins that should be installed to the file, e.g.:

-        ``` txt title="user-requirements.txt"
-        mkdocs-macros-plugin
-        mkdocs-glightbox
     ```

     Next, build the image with the following command: